wethod/learning-center-source/content/payroll/index.md

 {{< note title="Note" >}} Notice that the Placeholder is already created with a Segment on it.
 It is not possible to delete the last Segment of an employee to cancel a Placeholder, but you can of course modify it.

-What's more it is not possible to save a Segment until you complete all the fill gaps which are: Start, End, Monthly and Taxes.
+What's more it is not possible to save a Segment until you do not complete all the fill gaps which are: Start, End, Monthly and Taxes.

 {{< /note >}}